 Democrats v.
-Gorsuch: It's the Rule of Law, Stupid!
+Gorsuch: It’s Rule of Law, Stupid

 The Gorsuch confirmation hearings provide a clear contrast between the Rule of Law our Framers established and Democrats’ desire for the despotic rule of men.

 “It has long, however, been my opinion, and I have never shrunk from its expression … that the germ of dissolution of our federal government is in the constitution of the federal Judiciary; working like gravity by night and by day, gaining a little today and a little tomorrow, and advancing its noiseless step like a thief, over the field of jurisdiction, until all shall be usurped.” —Thomas Jefferson (1821)

 In March of 1991, after Operation Desert Storm — the first war in Iraq — President George H. W. Bush enjoyed a 90% public approval rating.
 But a year later, facing an unknown young and energetic presidential challenger, Bill Clinton, Bush’s disapproval rating somehow topped 60%.

 Clinton’s “ragin’ Cajun” campaign advisor, James Carville, sharply focused Clinton’s message on the economy and a single mantra, which the mainstream media dutifully repeated ad nauseam: “It’s the economy, stupid!”

 This week, as Donald Trump’s Supreme Court nominee, Neil Gorsuch, faced a barrage of leftist criticism from Democrat “constitutional scholars” on the Senate Judiciary Committee, it became abundantly apparent that all of them missed the prerequisite “Constitutional Law 101” course regarding the role of SCOTUS jurists.